-New and prospective employees and their families may request personalized and confidential assistance from the RAP staff to address their specific concerns and questions.
+New and prospective employees and their families may request personalized and confidential assistance from RAP to address their specific concerns and questions.
 Individuals are often uncomfortable discussing personal needs with a search committee or new colleagues.
 In the past, RAP has provided information on such topics as elder housing, disability services, religious communities, Montessori schools, and rowing clubs.

 Spouse/Partner Employment Assistance

 The employability of a spouse or partner is a major issue for most candidates—and one that many are hesitant to raise with a search committee.
 Encourage applicants to contact RAP to confidentially discuss the issue.
-RAP will provide spouses/partners of candidates/new hires guidance in a job search, including networking assistance, job search resources, and referrals to campus and community resources.
+RAP will provide spouses/partners of candidates or new hires guidance in a job search, including networking assistance, job search resources, and referrals to campus and community resources.
 Each fall, RAP offers a job search workshop for the spouses/partners of new employees.

 Assistance in Recruitment for Diversity